Oklahoma Therapy for Unwarranted Shame & Low-Esteem

 Together, we’ll work to:

-• Untangle guilt from your worth so you can rest without punishment
+✦ Untangle guilt from your worth so you can finally rest without mentally beating yourself up

-• Learn boundaries that serve you without fear of backlash
+✦ Learn boundaries that serve you without the constant fear of backlash

 Freedom From the Constant Emotional Burnout